ericrallen/alchemy-ghost-theme/README.md

-#alchemy-ghost v0.1.0
+#alchemy-ghost v0.1.1

 **Alchemy is still very much a work in progress, it's not ready for use just yet and definitely doesn't deliver on all of its features yet.**

-Alchemy is a typographic Ghost theme that's built to be lean, modern, performant, forward-thinking, and beautiful.
+Alchemy is a typographic Ghost theme that's built to be lean, modern, performant, forward-thinking, responsive, and beautiful.

 Alchemy is optimized for developer blogs where code will be posted, but will work just as well for blogs featuring text and images instead of code.